PrimaveraDeveloper/lithium/howto/howto-create-new-microservice.md

 Start by creating a new project in Visual Studio using the "PRIMAVERA Lithium Microservice" project template.

-> The "Create a new project" window is organized in Visual Studio does not allow to view custom templates categories.
+> The "Create a new project" window in Visual Studio does not allow to view the templates organized by custom categories.
 You need to enter "Lithium" in the search box to view the Lithium solution templates.

 Enter the microservice identifier in the "Project name" box, select the solution location, check "Place solution and project in the same directory" and click "Create".

-> The microservice identifier should be from 2 to 3 chars long in uppercase (e.g. "PS").
-This identifier should be different from any other service.
+> The microservice identifier should be 2 to 3 chars long in uppercase (e.g. "PS").
+This identifier should be different from any other service (see the directory available in this documentation).

 Once the solution is created it should include 4 solution folders: